andrzej-w-malek/Excel_Data_Analysis_Projects/README.md

 # Excel Data Analysis Projects

 This repository contains two projects focused on data job postings from 2023.
-The projects are based on this [Excel Course](https://github.com/lukebarousse/Excel_Data_Analytics_Course/tree/main).
+The projects are based on this [Excel Course](https://github.com/lukebarousse/Excel_Data_Analytics_Course/tree/main) (most importantly thats where the data is sourced from).

 ## Salary Dashboard